The Right Way to Show Enthusiasm in an Interview Follow up Email

 Depending on how formal of a company it is, you have a few options for how to address the person you’re writing to.
 If the company skews formal, stick with a more traditional “Hi [First Name]” or “Hello [First Name]”.
 But, if the company has a more casual vibe, you can go with something like “Hi there”.

-Once you’ve gotten the “thank you” down, it’s time to expand a bit.
+Once you’ve got the “thank you” down, it’s time to expand a bit.
 Remember, this should only be a few hundred words so it’s not a chore for the recipient to read.
 So, think about your conversation and time spent with them.
 This is your opportunity to touch on any similarities you found or things you bonded over.
 Try to think of something because it’s likely they interviewed at least a few other people and this is a great way to make yourself stand out.

-Next, explain exactly how your skillset and experience correlates to the open position now that you’re more informed about what they’re looking for.
+Next, explain exactly how your skillset and experience correlate to the open position now that you’re more informed about what they’re looking for.
 While the interview was your chance to convince them that you were qualified, this is your opportunity to put it in writing.
 But, don’t come off as too stiff, either.
 This is a quick, informal follow-up so write as you would speak.

-Lastly, personalize your sign off.
+Lastly, personalize your sign-off.
 I’m partial to “All the best” while others prefer “Regards” or “Thanks”.
 Whatever you choose, have it be what you’re comfortable with.
 I would steer clear of “Sincerely”, as that starts to shift over into the very formal category.

 - Setting Yourself Apart After an Interview with a Thank You Letter This will open in a new window